For many CIMA students, the Practical Experience Requirement (PER) is the part of the qualification that feels the most unclear.

 For every record, you will need to enter the details of your role, select the competencies you demonstrated, and provide short examples showing how you applied those skills in practice.

+This is where many students run into problems.
 The PER is not about writing long descriptions, it is about giving clear, specific evidence.

 For example, instead of saying you managed a team, explain what you actually did, what your responsibility was, and what the outcome was.
+Simple, factual examples make it much easier for your approver to sign off your record and for CIMA to review it if needed.

 Choosing competencies carefully